Yputi/ECRP-Anim-Selector/README.md

 2. The AHK script itself.

 AHK is required for this anim selector to work!
 Make sure AHK has been installed and set up.

+Standard hotkey to open the menu is set on "F10".
+This can be changed by the user (May require you to look through AHK documentation for some more unique hotkeys).
+"Favorites" are left empty and separated by 2 "comment" lines for easier recognition for some users.